 Home > Health Library > Cirrhosis: Surgical Shunts for Portal Hypertension

-Complications of shunt surgery may include changes in mental function (encephalopathy).
+Complications of shunt surgery may include changes in mental function (encephalopathy), such as confusion, memory loss, and irritability.
 People who have large-diameter portacaval shunts have a 30% to 40% rate of encephalopathy.footnote 1

 Shah VH, Kamath PS (2010).
 Portal hypertension and gastrointestinal bleeding.
 In M Feldman et al., eds., Sleisenger and Fordtran's Gastrointestinal and Liver Disease, 9th ed., vol. 2, pp. 1489–1516.
 Philadelphia: Saunders.

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineW.
 Thomas London MD - Hepatology